How to Setup MongoDB on Amazon Linux EC2

 gpgkey=https://www.mongodb.org/static/pgp/server-4.4.asc

-Now, mongod 4.4 repo is ready, you should be able to install mongodb package.
+Now the MongoDB 4.4 repo is ready.
+You should be able to install the MongoDB package.

 sudo yum install -y mongodb-org

-Once you see start downloading mongodb packages, that's a good sign.
-Once install MongoDB package is finish, you can verify by checking this folder is exist or not.
-If the folder exists, means MongoDB installation is done and you should be good to run MongoDB.
+Once you see it start downloading MongoDB packages, that's a good sign.
+Once the MongoDB package installation is finished, you can verify by checking whether the following folder exists.
+If the folder exists, the MongoDB installation is done and you should be good to run MongoDB.

 cd /var/lib/mongo